drtimcollins/SynthEdit-Experiments/README.md

  SimpleSynth01 - An oscillator and VCA just used to turn the output on and off.
 One parameter to select the oscillator waveform.

- Export to VST tested for VST2 using Cantabile to host.
+ Export to VST tested for VST2 using Cantabile Lite V4 to host - https://www.cantabilesoftware.com/